 The trades I took that had a plus sign next to them tended to work better on average.
 They went further and had smaller drawdown against my position.
 This effect was even more pronounced in the trades that had 2 pluses next to them.

-The trades with the minuses next to them didn’t work as well.
-In fact after a while I noticed that whenever I had a trading period where we would start to take the same trades losses would mount on my end.
+The losing trades with the minuses next to them didn’t work as well.
+In fact, after a while, I noticed that whenever I had a trading period where we would start to take the same trades losses would mount on my end.
 It meant that we were trading ranges and I my trending system would get killed in that kind of a market environment.

 I wanted to find a way to make money out of this